 Some commenters were concerned that the Project could damage dikes, levees, and dike roads.
-There is no evidence or discussion in those comments explaining which dikes, levees, or dike roads will be impacted or how the operation of the Facility will impact them.
-These concerns are not relevant to the approval criteria and can be rejected.
-The dikes, levees, and dike roads will not be affected by the Application because they are not located on the Facility site.
-As discussed further below in Section V.C.9, the Transportation Impact Analysis ("TIA") analyzed transportation impacts to the roads that will be utilized in construction and operation of the Facility and only identified necessary upgrades to Hermo Road.
-Accordingly, the Board finds that as a condition of approval, Applicant's must satisfy the County Public Works Department's requirements for necessary improvements to Hermo Road and complete the road improvements in condition of approval 14.
+There is no evidence or discussion in those comments explaining which dikes, levees, or dike roads will be impacted or how the rail branchline will impact them.
+These concerns are not relevant to the approval criteria and are dismissed.
+The dikes, levees, and dike roads will not be affected by the Application because they are not located at the locations of the proposed rail branchline.
+The Transportation Impact Analysis report that was completed as a requirement of the renewable diesel facility site application, but is not a requirement of the rail branchline, analyzed transportation impacts to the roads that will be utilized in construction and operation of the renewable diesel production facility and only identified necessary upgrades to Hermo Road.
+The Transportation Impact Analysis is not required of this Application, but it did not find that there would be damage to existing dike roads, dikes, or levees requiring upgrades to those facilities.